VonSub/info_grid/docs/concepts/farming_token_geration_rules.md

 ### Cultivation Token calculation

 The cultivation tokens are the only payment mechanism for capacity consumers reserving capacity on the Farmers 3node, the actual usage of grid capacity.
-A peer to peer search mechanism will allow for demand and supply to meet which is an intrinsic capability of the TF NETWORK.
+A peer to peer search mechanism will allow for demand and supply to meet which is an intrinsic capability of the TF Grid.
 The farmer will set and announce this capacity pricing in USD.
-The does this by using the units which are calculated at the time of announcing the capacity to the TF NETWORK.
+The does this by using the units which are calculated at the time of announcing the capacity to the TF Grid.

 | Variable | Description |
 | -------- | ----------- |
 | CP | Farmer’s Compute Unit price in USD |
 | SP | Farmer’s Storage Unit price in USD |

 On top of this the farmer needs to set the exchange rate for TFT's to US dollars.
-The TF NETWORK will present a default average token price in US dollar which is the result of the active digitial exchanges that trade the TFT.
+The TF Grid will present a default average token price in US dollar which is the result of the active digitial exchanges that trade the TFT.
 At this point in time the TFT is not trade much and there is minimal liquidity of the TFT and therefore the same value is taken as for minting purposes: 0.12 USD.

 So a farmer can accept the default setting for the exchange rate, or set his own exchange rate.
 The actual payment for capacity rental will be done in TFT's.
 To calculate the